How to get a mortgage, by Matt Stevens

-In this section, we’ll take you through each stage of the process, including estimates of the time frames for each step, so you can get an idea of how long it takes to get a mortgage.
+Here, we’ll take you through each stage of the process and provide you with estimates of the time frames for each step, so you can get an idea of how long it takes to get a mortgage.

 How long does it take?
 1–2 weeks

 Once you know how much you’re able to borrow, you can start looking for a good rate.
-It can be tricky to work out exactly how each rate works out in real terms, so if you need some extra help, try our mortgage finder: this will give you a breakdown of how each one works out in terms of monthly repayments and the total interest payable.
+It can be tricky to work out exactly how each rate works out in real terms so, if you need some extra help, read our guide to mortgage interest rates, which outlines everything you need to keep in mind.

-The role of the broker doesn’t stop once they’ve found you the right product: they’ll also assist you with all aspects of filling out the mortgage application.
-They will also help you to understand the final mortgage offer before you sign.
+The role of the broker doesn’t stop once they’ve found you the right product, either — they’ll also assist you with all aspects of filling out the mortgage application and help you to understand the final mortgage offer before you sign.
 If you’d like to get in touch with one of our professional brokers, call us on 033 33 44 33 72 today.

 How long does it take?
 72 hours